Roomful of Blues

 Recording for Rounder Records’ Bullseye Blues and Varrick labels between 1980 and 2001, the band cut nine albums that won them international fame and major rock radio airplay.
 They’ve gigged with stars ranging from bluesmen B.B.
 King, Otis Rush and Stevie Ray Vaughan to rockers Eric Clapton and Carlos Santana.
 The band has performed in cities from coast to coast, and traveled abroad to 22 countries including Lebanon, Poland, Spain, Italy, France, Portugal, Switzerland, Turkey and Russia.

 Since Roomful joined the Alligator Records family in 2003, their popularity has continued to increase.
-Their first Alligator CD was the Grammy-nominated That’s Right! in 2003, followed by Standing Room Only in 2005, Raisin’ A Ruckus in 2008, Hook, Line & Sinker in 2010 and 45 Live in 2013.
+Their first Alligator CD was the GRAMMY-nominated That’s Right! in 2003, followed by Standing Room Only in 2005, Raisin’ A Ruckus in 2008, Hook, Line & Sinker in 2010, 45 Live in 2013 and In A Roomful Of Blues in 2020.
 All five albums received massive amounts of critical and popular praise and kept old and new fans lining up to see them perform.
 The New Yorker says the band brings “thunderous performances that get feet stomping and hands clapping.”